Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

      You would use `useMemo()` in React when you want to optimize performance by memoizing the result of a function or computation.
 It is used to avoid unnecessary calculations or expensive operations by caching the computed value until its dependencies change.
 By using `useMemo()`, you can ensure that the computation is only performed when necessary, reducing the workload on the application and improving efficiency.

+# Day 77

+381. ###  When shall we use useReducer hook in ReactJS?
+     The useReducer hook in ReactJS is typically used when you have complex state logic that involves multiple related values or when the state transitions are more intricate.
+It is a good choice when you find that managing state with the useState hook becomes cumbersome and leads to complex and nested code.

+382. ###   How does React renderer work exactly when we call setState When you use setState in React, it triggers a process called reconciliation.
+React compares the old and new state, figures out what changed, and updates only the necessary parts of the user interface.
+It does this by creating a virtual copy of the user interface called the virtual DOM and then efficiently applying the required changes to the actual web page.
+This helps React make updates quickly and keeps your app running smoothly.

+383. ### what are styled component?
+     Styled components are a way to style React components by writing CSS directly in JavaScript.
+They allow you to create reusable styled elements and easily manage styles within your components.
+It improves code organization and makes styling more readable and maintainable.

+384. ### What are the advantages of styled components?
+     Styled components in React offer advantages such as component-based styling, improved readability, scoped styles, support for dynamic styles, reusability, theme support, and better performance.
+They enhance code organization, make styles more maintainable, and provide a seamless integration between styling and component logic.

+385. ###  What are the advantages of styled components?
+     Styled components in React can be more complex and have a higher learning curve compared to traditional CSS stylesheets.
+Defining styles within JavaScript may require developers to adapt their workflow and understand CSS-in-JS concepts.
+Additionally, the generated class names for styled components can be less readable, making debugging more challenging